 In 1989, the affiliate marketing patent was granted to William J. Tobin.
 His first ever business was of lawn mowing, after which he joined the army.
-Later, he got a degree in business from Adelphi University and created several startup companies thereafter.
+Later, he graduated from Adelphi University with a degree in business and created several startup companies thereafter.

-The first company to use a program of affiliate marketing was Amazon—this was the first time the program was accessible to the general public.
-In 1996, the company developed a system called the Associates Program, in which people could sign up and share links on their own website.
+The first company to use a program of affiliate marketing was Amazon.
+This was the first time the program was accessible to the general public.
+In 1996, the company developed a system called the Associates Program.
+Where people could sign up and share links on their own website.

-In exchange for sharing links to Amazon’s products, the users were paid a certain amount.
+In exchange for sharing links to Amazon’s products, the users received an agreed payment.
 The model used by Amazon became the basis for future affiliate marketing programs used by other companies.

-Cookies, invented by the programmer Lou Montulli, are small files that are stored on the visitor’s browser that allows affiliate marketers to track sales when a user clicks on their link.
-Cookies have made affiliate marketing even more useful and simple by giving marketers a way to see what works and what doesn’t.
+Cookies were invented by the programmer Lou Montulli.
+They are small files that are stored on the visitor’s browser.
+Allowing affiliate marketers to track sales when a user clicks on their link.
+They have made affiliate marketing even more useful and simple by giving marketers a way to see what works and what doesn’t.

 The First Affiliate Networks

-Commission Junction and Clickbank were the first affiliate marketing networks and continue to be the most popular affiliate networks to date.
+Commission Junction and Clickbank were the first affiliate marketing networks.
+They continue to be the most popular affiliate networks to date.
 Launched in 1998, these networks gave small businesses, that weren’t part of Amazon’s program, the chance to become part of the affiliate game.
-All these merchants had to do was pay a small fee to become a member of the network and then the affiliate network would pay them for using the links.
-This created a simple win-win situation, in which small businesses were able to expand and those helping with the expansion got paid in return.
+All these merchants had to do was pay a small fee to become a member of the network.
+And then the affiliate network would pay them for using the links.
+This created a simple win-win situation.
+In which small businesses were able to expand and those helping with the expansion got paid in return.

-If you’re looking for top affiliate marketing software, sign up with LeadDyno.
+Now you know the history of affiliate marketing, how about signing up with LeadDyno’s top affiliate marketing software.
 We’ll set you up with your own affiliate website right away and help you gain initial traction by featuring your program in our network.
 Learn more about our affiliate software or contact us online.